 It gives you a graphical report of every activity taking place.

 Step 17) After finishing the cloning process, it generates a report and also gives you an option to use Clonezilla again.
 Press 1 to stay in console mode or 2 to run the exit wizard.
-Press Enter to open the exit screen.
+Finally, press Enter to open the exit screen.

 Step 18) The next screen presents you with four options.